ably77/openshift-testbed/README.md

 Why Grafana?
 - Quickly becoming a de-facto standard in cloud-native monitoring
 - Strong community support

-#### About ArgoCD
-Argo CD is a declarative, GitOps continuous delivery tool for Kubernetes.

-Why Argo CD?
-- Application definitions, configurations, and environments should be declarative and version controlled.
-- Application deployment and lifecycle management should be automated, auditable, and easy to understand.

 #### About the Codeready Workspaces Operator
 Red Hat CodeReady Workspaces is a developer workspace server and cloud IDE.
 Workspaces are defined as project code files and all of their dependencies neccessary to edit, build, run, and debug them.
 Each workspace has its own private IDE hosted within it.
 The IDE is accessible through a browser.
 The browser downloads the IDE as a single-page web application.